HyperQB/HyperRUSTY/README.md

 #### Verilog

-While preparing the artifact on the Verilog case studies we discovered that using the `-c` option even on sat results results in much better solver performance for Z3.
+While preparing the artifact on certain Verilog case studies we discovered that using the `-c` option even on sat results results in much better solver performance for Z3.